 1. Be a Germaphobe

-If there is anything the past two years has taught us, it is good to be a germaphobe.
-Yes, we all worry about COVID, but we can still be coming into contact with other germs as well.
+If there is anything the past four years has taught us, it is good to be a germaphobe.
+Yes, we all worry about COVID, but we can still be coming into contact with many other germs as well.
 Picking up germs that cause the flu, upper respiratory infections, stomach flu, cold, and various other ailments can be easily done by touching any surface contaminated with these germs and then touching your nose, mouth, and eyes.
-The same ways we prevent COVID can prevent these other infections as well: wash your hands, wear a good mask, and practice social distancing.
+The same ways we prevent COVID can prevent these other infections as well: wash your hands, wear a good mask if you have aren't feeling well, and practice social distancing.

 To be an effective germaphobe, you can: